Valentina Giacinti: Napoli

 On 17 July 2012, Giacinti completed her move to Napoli.
 On 2 September 2012, she scored her first goal for the club in the Coppa Italia match against Caira.
 She would end the season with 19 goals in 34 appearances across all competition.

 Mozzanica

 On 17 July 2013, Giacinti would transfer to Mozzanica.

 Brescia

-In the summer of 2017, Giacinti would move to Brescia to pursue UEFA Women's Champions League football.
+In the summer of 2017, Giacinti moved to Brescia to pursue UEFA Women's Champions League football.
 While with Brescia, she won the Supercoppa Italiana for the first time and completed her season as the league's top scorer for the second time in her career, with 21 goals, and help her club reach the final play-off for the scudetto before losing to Juventus.

 A.C.
 Milan

 On 11 June 2018, Brescia's Serie A license and their senior player contracts was bought over by A.C.
 Milan in order to start their own women's section.
 Giacinti's contract was then transferred to the newly formed A.C.
 Milan Femminile.
 She would continue her excellent scoring streak and ended as the league's top scorer again with 21 goals in 21 games played.

 Following the departure of Daniela Sabatino in the 2019–20 season, Giacinti was made the new team captain for Milan.
 She suffered a cervical trauma during a home match against Tavagnacco.
 She was sidelined for a few days before the league was suspended due to the COVID-19 pandemic.

 The following season, Giacinti would help A.C.
 Milan to qualify for the UEFA Women's Champions League for the first time in their history as they finished second in the league.
 They would also reached the final of the Coppa Italia, where they lost on penalties against Roma.
 She would end the season as the club's top scorer again with 24 goals in 29 appearances across all competition.

 In her fourth season with the club, Giacinti would become the first player to cross the milestone of 50 goals in Serie A wearing the Rossoneri shirt.
 She was stripped of the captain armband in favor of Valentina Bergamaschi following some frictions with the technical staff.
 She would then depart the club during the winter transfer window.